 I should probably analyze how fast homes are selling at least once a year because it’s a great way to get a more in depth look at the overall health of the Chicago real estate market.
 The last time I did it was two years ago around this time of year: Chicago Real Estate Market: Just How Fast Have Homes Been Selling?

-This approach is far more detailed and informative that simply looking at an average or median market time of homes that closed because it looks at how market times are distributed across an entire population of new listings.
-In addition, it doesn't just look at homes that closed because it's really important to understand how many homes are not selling and how long they are sitting on the market - and how many homes get pulled from the market as well.
+This approach is far more detailed and informative than simply looking at an average or median market time of homes that closed because it looks at how market times are distributed across an entire population of new listings.
+In addition, it doesn’t just look at homes that closed because it’s really important to understand how many homes are not selling and how long they are sitting on the market – and how many homes get pulled from the market as well.

 What I do in this analysis is take a cohort of homes listed in the last week/ first two weeks of February and March when Chicago’s real estate market is starting to really heat up – from February 26 – March 12 – and then follow what happened to them until yesterday.
 I summarize the results in the graph below (you can click on the graph for a larger version):

 The visual pretty much tells the story but I’ll put some numbers behind it as well:

 - In the first two weeks 30% of the listings have gone under contract – and pretty much ultimately close with these contracts.

 - At the end of those two weeks not quite 5% of the listings have been pulled from the market.
 We don’t know what ultimately happened to them.
 Some of them may have been reactivated immediately under a new listing number.

 - At the end of 30 days 41% have gone under contract and not quite 12% have been pulled from the market